wezm/decentralised-social/docs/development/API/admin_api.md

 ## `GET /api/v1/pleroma/admin/config`

-### Get list of merged default settings with saved in database.
+### Get list of merged default settings with saved in database

 *If `need_reboot` is `true`, instance must be restarted, so reboot time settings can take effect.*